War of succession: Prince-bishoprics

 In some cases, wars of succession in Europe could also be centred around the reign in prince-bishoprics.
 Although these were formally elective monarchies without hereditary succession, the election of the prince-bishop could be strongly intertwined with the dynastic interests of the noble families involved, each of whom would put forward their own candidates.
-In case of disagreement over the election result, waging war was a possible way of settling the conflict.
+Moreover, the prince-bishops were monarchs of considerable territorial regions, making the change to place a dynastic ally on their thrones potentially invaluable.
+In case of disagreement over the election result, waging war was a crude but effective way of settling the conflict.
 In the Holy Roman Empire, such wars were known as diocesan feuds.

 Primogeniture and international law

-After numerous familial conflicts, the principle of male primogeniture originated in Western Europe the 11th century, spreading to the rest of Europe (with the exception of Kyivan Rus' and subsequent Rus' principalities) in the 12th and 13th century; it has never been widely adopted outside Europe.
+After numerous familial conflicts, the principle of male primogeniture originated in Western Europe in the 11th century, spreading to the rest of Europe (with the exception of Kievan Rus' and subsequent Rus' principalities) in the 12th and 13th century; it has never been widely adopted outside Europe.
 This restricted the number of potential heirs to the oldest son of the reigning monarch, thereby facilitating undivided inheritance and a great reduction of potential sources of property conflict.
 Another major effect of the near-universal introduction of male primogeniture was the strengthening of patrilineality, and the structural undermining and destruction of the women's property rights, be they mothers, wives or daughters.
 For example, women in northern Italy, who had the ancient right to inherit a tercia, one third of their husband's estate, lost it in the 12th century (Genoa: 1143).

 However, it did not prevent the outbreak of wars of succession altogether.
 A true deluge of succession wars occurred in Europe between the Thirty Years' War (1618–1648) and the Coalition Wars (1792–1815).
 According to German historian Heinz Duchhardt (1943) the outbreak of wars of succession in the early modern period was stimulated on the one hand by the uncertainty about the degree to which regulations and agreements on hereditary succession were to be considered a respectable part of emerging international law.
 On the other hand, there was also a lack of effective means to provide them recognition and validation.
 Jeroen Duindam (2021) noted that, 'when the internal challenges to dynastic supremacy had abated' in 17th- and 18th-century Europe, the royal courts forged more and more marriages alliances with the ruling houses of other sovereign states, which 'helps to explain the prevalence of international wars of succession' in that period.

 Wars of succession in Europe gradually came to an end in the 19th century, when absolute monarchies were replaced by an international order based on democracy, featuring constitutional monarchies or republics.